ovhlabs/knowledge-base/en/_posts/2015-10-13-how-to-use-arm-lab.markdown

 lang: en
 ---

-Quick tutorial about the way to subscribe to the arm lab and spawn you very first aarch64 virtual machine!
-List of known issues.
+Quick tutorial about the way to subscribe to the arm lab and spawn your very first aarch64 virtual machine!
+List of known issues with arm instances at the end.

 # Spawn a virtual machine on arm